-While we historically have not issued any stock-based compensation awards and currently do not have any outstanding stock-based compensation awards, in connection with this offering, we intend to issue stock-based compensation awards and follow Financial Accounting Standard Board Accounting Standards Codification Topic 718, Compensation - Stock Compensation (ASC Topic 718).
+In connection with our IPO, we issued stock-based compensation awards and followed the Financial Accounting Standard Board Accounting Standards Codification Topic 718, Compensation - Stock Compensation (ASC Topic 718).
 ASC Topic 718 requires companies to measure the compensation expense for all share-based awards made to employees and directors, including stock options and RSUs, based on the grant-date fair value of these awards.